 40 multiple-choice questions

-For students looking to enroll in an ITIL 4 Foundation course, this is a 2-day offering with exam.
-Students that hold PMI’s PMP designation will earn 16 PDUs with BEYOND20’s ITIL 4 Foundation course.
+For students looking to enroll in an ITIL 4 Foundation course, this is a 2-day offering with the in-class, paper exam taken at the end of the second day.
+Students that hold PMI’s PMP designation will earn 16 PDUs.